-- Triton Day - John Muir Week: Each year Muir College celebrates the birthday of its namesake (April 2I) with a week or more of special events, including concerts, films, lectures, games, and parties.
-Watch for the special schedule of events in MuirWoods. - Muirstock: One of Muir's proudest traditions!
-Students enjoy a concert-like atmosphere right at home in the center of the Muir Quad with music, free food, and carnival festivities. - Muir Musical
+- Triton Day

+- John Muir Week: Each year Muir College celebrates the birthday of its namesake (April 21) with a week or more of special events.
+Watch for the special schedule of events in Muir Woods.

+- Muirstock: One of Muir's proudest traditions!
+Students enjoy a concert-like atmosphere right at home in the center of the Muir Quad with music, free food, and carnival festivities.

+- Muir Musical

+- Room selection for next year's housing.

-- Academic Probation/Subject to Disqualification notifications - Summer School workshop - Muir Graduation and Commencement information
+- Academic Probation/Subject to Disqualification notifications - Summer School workshop - Muir Graduation and Commencement information - Room Selection for next year's housing